AnkushRoy-code/st/README.md

 Before you continue, this was initially made by https://github.com/siduck and I just changed the theme.
-All credig goes to him and if you like it star his repo (and mine) I am really not in the mood rn so if you follow the readme you'll be following his repo I made no change here.... everything works/should work though.
+All credit goes to him and if you like it star his repo (and mine) I am really not in the mood rn so if you follow the readme you'll be following his repo I made no change here.... everything works/should work though.

 his repo: https://github.com/siduck/st.git
 # St (Suckless Terminal)